AmitayCohen1/Stories-Rewrite/README.md

 # Stories Rewrite
-Rewrite New York Times top stories in any style you want using OpenAI API.
+Rewrite New York Times top 📝stories in any 💄style you want using OpenAI API.

 ## Default  Vibes